DetailCLIP: Injecting Image Details into CLIP's Feature Space: Abstract

 \section{Abstract}

 Although CLIP-like Visual Language Models provide a functional joint feature space for image and text, due to the limitation of the CILP-like model's image input size (e.g., 224), subtle details are lost in the feature representation if we input high-resolution images (e.g., 2240).
 Our proposed framework addresses this issue by generating a \textbf{single feature representation} for a high-resolution image that retains image details from different scales while sharing the same semantic space as the original CLIP.
+An application scenario is remote sensing text–image retrieval, where targets (e.g., vehicles and ships) often appear at tiny scales.
 To achieve this, we develop a feature fusion model that relies on CLIP features extracted from a carefully designed image patch method, dubbed Complete Cover.
 This method ensures comprehensive coverage of objects across various scales and is weakly supervised by image-agnostic class prompted queries.
 We evaluate our framework's performance using real-world and synthetic datasets, demonstrating significant improvements in image retrieval tasks based on class prompted queries.
 To further showcase our framework's capability in detail retrieval, we introduce a CLEVR-like synthetic dataset, named CLVER-DS.
 This fully annotated dataset offers a controllable object scale, allowing for a more thorough examination of our approach's effectiveness.
+Our code is publicly available at https://github.com/zilunzhang/DetailCLIP